MirceaKitsune/python_raytracer/README.md

 The code is under the GPL license, created and developed by MirceaKitsune.
 Execute `python3 ./init.py` to start the engine with the default test scene.
 Use the mouse to look around with the following keys:

- - `WASDRF`: Move forward, backward, left, right, up, down. `Space` and `Control` can also be used to jump or descend.
+ - `WASDRF, Arrows`: Move forward, backward, left, right, up, down. `Space` and `Control` can also be used to jump or descend.
- - `Arrows`: Look up, down, left, right.
+ - `Numpad`: Look up down left right with num 8 2 4 6, tilt view with num 7 9.
- - `Mouse wheel`: Zoom in and out.
+ - `Mouse`: Zoom in and out with the mouse wheel, back and forward to tilt view.
- - `[]`: Tilt the camera to the left or right.
  - `Tab`: Toggle mouse look and pointer grabbing.
- - `Shift`: Hold to move 5 times faster with the keyboard.
+ - `Shift`: Hold to move twice faster.

 ## Features and TODO